 Balancing Compression Force with Patient Comfort

 Balancing therapeutic compression with patient compliance requires a multi-faceted engineering approach.
 A frictionless 20D Micro-Nylon face eliminates dermal irritation, while precise spandex inlay yarn (衬纬纱) insertion delivers sustained 30-40 mmHg power.
 Seamless or flat-locked constructions prevent abrasive pressure points.
+This approach is not suitable for disposable single-use garments where unit cost overrides comfort requirements.

-The material's construction is paramount.
 Seamless knitting technology produces a garment without the abrasive stitched seams that cause pressure points.
 For more severe conditions, Flat-Knit construction with specialized flat seams provides a custom, non-constricting fit that accommodates distorted limbs without sacrificing the required mmHg compression levels.

-Further enhancements focus on the skin's microclimate.
 Moisture-wicking yarns pull perspiration away from the skin, preventing maceration.
 Antimicrobial finishing inhibits the growth of odor-causing bacteria, which is essential for garments worn for extended periods.

 graduated compression material 1777706811 03